Understanding and complying with orders

 PART IV: Inspection Report

 The Inspection report lists all cited violations based on the violation severity level.
 Property owners should pay close attention to columns marked "Inspector's Note" and "Permits".
 If the permit column indicates "Required," you must contact the City of Los Angeles Department of Building and Safety (LADBS) to obtain a final permit.
-You can access LADBS website by clicking here.
+Click here to access LADBS website.

 PART V: Severity Level Basis